 Sligo Town, County and surrounding areas have a wide and varied range of top quality hotels and guesthouses and a vast array of other types of accommodation.
-The best source for this information is the Discover Ireland website www.discoverireland.ie/northwest.aspx.
-This site provides information on what’s on locally, where to go, what to see, as well as different types of accommodation to suit your needs.
+For the best source of this information check out the Wild Atlantic Way website where you can also see what’s happening in the North West area … http://www.wildatlanticway.com/home or the http://www.failteireland.ie/Wild-Atlantic-Way.aspxis.
+These sites provides information on what’s on locally, where to go, what to see, as well as different types of accommodation to suit your needs.

 Yeats Tour of Sligo Accommodation Specials